 Rosy Retrospection – See Why The Here and Now Is Actually Better Than You Think

 Rosy retrospection.
-Hmmm, okay.
+Hmmm, okay?!
 What exactly is that?

 According to Mark Travers, Ph.
 D. of Psychology Today, “Psychologists refer to a flawed thought pattern known as rosy retrospection.
 It is a well-studied cognitive bias.
 It happens because when we think about the past, we are more likely to think about people, events, places, and things in the abstract.
 And, when we think about things in the abstract, we are more likely to focus on positive generalities than the nitty-gritty and sometimes gory details.”